Mount Kilimanjaro seen from a distance with animals in foreground

 Another factor to take into consideration is the full moon.
 Summiting Kilimanjaro on a cloudless evening with the moon as your guide instead of headlamp is without a doubt an unforgettable experience.
 Also imagine seeing the glaciers glitter in the moonlight – absolutely stunning!
 Learn more in our post Kilimanjaro full moon climbs.

 You can also summit the mountain to celebrate New Year's Eve.
 Why not join us on a New Year's Eve climb, a unique once-in-a-lifetime adventure?
+Or if you'd like to summit a snowy peak, then we recommend sometime between New Year's Even and late February, as discussed in detail in When is there snow on the summit of Kilimanjaro?

 You will pass through varied terrain